 Families cannot receive both State TANF and Tribal TANF for the same month under federal law.
 Families with at least one eligible tribal member are eligible for Tribal TANF.
 The whole family, including tribal and non-tribal members, is served by one program.
 Do not split the AU between TANF and Tribal TANF.

-Federal law does not give tribes legal authority to administer the Basic Food or Medicaid programs at this time so CSOs partner with the tribe to provide these services.
+Federal law does not give tribes legal authority to administer the Basic Food programs at this time so CSOs partner with the tribe to provide these services.

 9.3.5 Child Care for Tribal TANF families

 Under federal law and funding, Tribal TANF families may be served through either the Tribal TANF program or through the state's Working Connection Child Care program .
 The parent can choose which program to apply for, or the tribe can require the parent to first apply for WCCC.

 The tribe's child care program may be broader and able to serve clients not eligible for state's program.
 Families may not receive payment from both programs for any given month.